Cloud&DevOps:YourQuestionsAnswered

 What is infrastructure as code and do I need it?+

-Infrastructure as code (IaC) defines your cloud resources in version-controlled files instead of clicking through cloud consoles.
-You need it if you have more than one environment (staging + production) or plan to scale.
-We use Terraform for multi-cloud and AWS CDK for AWS-only setups.
-IaC setup takes 1-2 weeks.
+Infrastructure as code means your cloud setup lives in version-controlled files instead of someone clicking around a console from memory.
+You want it the moment you have more than one environment or any plan to grow.
+We use Terraform when it spans clouds and AWS CDK for AWS-only work.
+Standing it up is usually a 1 to 2 week job that pays off every deploy after.

 How do you handle monitoring and alerting?+